peter-evans/create-or-update-comment/README.md

 | `edit-mode` | The mode when updating a comment, `replace` or `append`. | `append` |
 | `reactions` | A comma separated list of reactions to add to the comment. (`+1`, `-1`, `laugh`, `confused`, `heart`, `hooray`, `rocket`, `eyes`) | |

-Note: This action does not work in `pull_request` workflows when triggered by a fork opening a pull request in the upstream repository.
+Note: In *public* repositories this action does not work in `pull_request` workflows when triggered by forks.
-This is due to restrictions put in place by GitHub Actions.
-See [here](https://github.com/peter-evans/create-pull-request/blob/master/docs/concepts-guidelines.md#restrictions-on-forked-repositories) for further explanation.
+This is due to token restrictions put in place by GitHub Actions.
+Private repositories can be configured to [enable workflows](https://docs.github.com/en/github/administering-a-repository/disabling-or-limiting-github-actions-for-a-repository#enabling-workflows-for-private-repository-forks) from forks to run without restriction.
+See [here](https://github.com/peter-evans/create-pull-request/blob/master/docs/concepts-guidelines.md#restrictions-on-repository-forks) for further explanation.
+Alternatively, use the [`pull_request_target`](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#pull_request_target) event to comment on pull requests.

 #### Outputs